dwp/hbase-table-provisioner/README.md

 The number of regions a collection requires is then used against a byte map to find the region start & stop positions in bytecode.
 This information is used on the Hbase API to create the table and create the required splitting prior to a data load.

 ## Outstanding Work
-- Create integration tests
-- Modify makefile & Docker compose to support integration tests
+- Update integration tests to assert table settings
-- Complete README for instructions on how to run the application
 - Remove redundant filenameFormatDataExtensionPattern
 - Update readme with application flow
 - Add unit test in s3 reader to have multiple items in csv list to prove split et al